BND Hamburger Icon

 1. Break down your headcount.

 The first part of generating a payroll budget is identifying all the people who work for your company.
-This can include permanent full- and part-time employees, 1099 contractors, and hourly temp workers.
-Anyone who works for your company and gets paid in a specific pay cycle – even if it’s not in every pay cycle – should be included in your budget.
+This can include permanent full- and part-time employees, hourly temp workers, and 1099 contractors.
+Anyone who works for your company and gets paid in a specific pay cycle — even if it’s not in every pay period — should be included in your budget.

 2. Map costs for each person.

 Once you’ve listed all of your employees, calculate the total cost for each person on your payroll.
 Depending on your company’s size and structure, you may be able to do this by position, or you may need to itemize costs by employee.
-Mapping costs include wages, bonuses, taxes, healthcare benefits and retirement plan matching contributions.
-[Learn how to calculate bonus taxes.]
+Mapping costs include wages, bonuses, taxes, health-care benefits and retirement plan matching contributions.
+[Learn how bonuses are taxed.]

 3. Review your payroll budget.

-After building your company’s payroll budget by compiling the number and type of employees and cost per employee, it’s essential to review the resulting report.
+After building your company’s payroll budget, it’s essential to review the resulting report.
 In addition to looking at costs by employee, examine costs by department and in aggregate.

-Your payroll budget report should be monitored and tracked over time, as it can change from one pay period to the next.
+Your payroll budget report should be monitored and tracked over time; it can change from one pay period to the next.
 Monitoring payroll budget changes allows employers to track the total cost of their payroll, identify key cost centers and find potential savings.

 4. Process payroll.